logzio/logz-docs/_source/logzio_collections/_tracing-sources/nestjs-otel-auto.md

 const provider = new BasicTracerProvider({
 	resource: new Resource({
-		[SemanticResourceAttributes.SERVICE_NAME]: //replace with the name of your service "logzio-collector-exporter-node-app-a",
+		[SemanticResourceAttributes.SERVICE_NAME]:
-	}),
+			"YOUR-SERVICE-NAME", // add the name of your service }),
 });
 provider.addSpanProcessor(new SimpleSpanProcessor(exporter));